nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/using-the-database-upgrade-tool.md

     After configuration is complete, the upgrade starts.
 You can monitor the log file.
 Log messages are reported for the start and completion of each upgrade process.

 1. After the upgrade completes, check the log for any database upgrade failures or errors.
-You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot them and finish the upgrades.
+You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot issues and finish the upgrades.

 1. Prepare for testing DXP by undoing any upgrade-specific tuning and reviewing the [Post-Upgrade Considerations](./post-upgrade-considerations.md).